303entity303/kahoot-god/README.md

 # Kahoot Finder

-A simple Python script inspired by [kahoot-god](https://github.com/The-CodingSloth/kahoot-god).
-This version does **not use AI** — it asks the user for the Kahoot name and the correct answers for the first 5 questions, then searches for the correct Kahoot automatically.
+A simple Python script inspired by [kahoot-god](https://github.com/The-CodingSloth/kahoot-god).  by @The-CodingSloth This version does **not use AI** — it asks the user for the Kahoot name and the correct answers for the first 5 questions, then searches for the correct Kahoot automatically.

 ---